EPCCed/2026-03-02-Fortran-intro/_episodes/12-read-write.md

 ## Exercise (5 minutes)

-Using the example program, check what happens if there is a mismatch between the format specifier and the data type in the i/o list.
+Using the [example1.f90](../exercises/12-read-write/example1.f90) program, check what happens if there is a mismatch between the format specifier and the data type in the I/O list.
 Choose an example, and run the program.

 What happens if the number of items in the io-list is larger than the number of edit descriptors?

 Additional exercise.
 The `b` edit descriptor can be used to convert integer values to their binary representation.
 For a 32-bit integer type, the recommended descriptor would be `b32.32` to ensure the leading zeros are visible.
 You may wish to try this out.

 {% include links.md %}